 Lymphocytes develop in the thymus gland or bone marrow and are therefore categorized as either B cells (bone marrow-derived cells) or T cells (thymus gland-derived cells).
 ALL can arise from either T-cell or B-cell lymphocytes.
 Most cases of ALL involve B cells.

-It is likely that ALL develops from a combination of genetic, biologic, and environmental factors.
+It is likely that ALL develops from a combination of genetic, biological, and environmental factors.

 Many leukemias involve genetic rearrangements, called translocations, in which some of the genetic material (genes) on a chromosome may be shuffled or swapped between a pair of chromosomes.